KendallTapani/Scripting-and-Automation/README.md

 # Scripting and Automation Repository

-A comprehensive collection of PowerShell scripts for automating various IT tasks and system management operations.
+A comprehensive collection of PowerShell scripts for automating System Administration operations securely and efficiently.

 ## Repository Sections